-Even today, banana bread and tea
+Even today, banana bread and tea conjure up memories of Japan. |

 Mother's Day brings to mind life lessons, not only from my mother, but from several mother figures who shared their wisdom.
-One such lesson was the Japanese concept of on-gaeshi
+One such lesson was the Japanese concept of on-gaeshi.

 On-gaeshi encapsulates feelings I could never express in English.
-We English speakers use the term "returning the favor" similarly, but it lacks the depth and bonding of on-gaeshi
+We English speakers use the term "returning the favor" similarly, but it lacks the depth and bonding of on-gaeshi.

-I can bake gifts or extra loaves
+Thanks to my four-loaf Wilton pan, I can bake gifts or extra loaves for the freezer. |

 On-gaeshi expresses a bond that holds two people in a most beautiful, ongoing debt.
 Both people take pleasure in repaying kindness, in pleasing one another.
 People often express this bond through exchanging thoughtful gifts.